edrlab/lcp-dashboard/README.md

 go run .
 ```

+Note: go mod tidy will install the required dependencies and is required on the first execution only.

 The API server will be available at http://localhost:8989

 ### Frontend (React Dashboard)
+A recent npm / node.js environment is required.

 ```bash
 cd dashboard
 npm install
 npm run dev
 ```

+Note: npm install will install the required dependencies and is required on the first execution only.

 The dashboard will be available at http://localhost:8090